Kinetic mixing, custodial symmetry and a lower bound on the dark $Z^{\prime}$ mass: Conclusions

 \section{Conclusions}

-In this work we show that in ultraviolet gauge completions of the standard model containing a $U(1)$ factor subgroup, whenever the standard model part of the Higgs potential respects custodial symmetry, the mass of the extra gauge boson entering the kinetic mixing is bounded from below by the value of the $\rho^{BSM}\equiv M^{2}_{W}/c^{2}_{Z} M^{2}_{Z}\hat\rho$ extracted from the fit to the electroweak precision data \cite{Tanabashi:2018oca}.
-Here $c^{2}_{Z} \equiv \cos^{2}\theta_{w} (M^{2}_{Z})$ and $\hat\rho$ denotes the standard model contributions including radiative corrections.

-Starting from the analysis of the pure kinetic mixing case (no mass term for the extra gauge boson in the Lagrangian), we show that the kinetic mixing induces in turn a mixing of the SM $\hat{Z}$ boson with the extra gauge boson but the latter remains massless.
-Next we analyze the case when the extra boson has originally a mass term in the Lagrangian generated by an unspecified mechanism.
-In this case, the relation $M^{2}_{W}=M^{2}_{\hat Z} \cos^{2}\hat\theta_{w}$ makes possible to rewrite the mixing matrix elements of the neutral sector in terms of the measured values of $M_{W}$, $M_{Z}$, $\theta_{w}$ and the mass of the physical new gauge boson $M_{Z{^\prime}}$.
-This rewriting allows us to recover the pure mixing case in the $M\to 0$ limit.
-In the $M\neq 0$ case, combined with the fact that $\rho^{BSM}>1$, this procedure yields the lower bound $M_{Z^{\prime}}> M_{Z}$.
-A similar lower bound is obtained for the extra gauge boson mas scale $M$ in this case.
-We remind the connection of the relation $M^{2}_{W}=M^{2}_{\hat Z} \cos^{2}\hat\theta_{w}$ to the custodial symmetry of the standard model Higgs potential and show that in gauge theories for physics beyond the standard model with gauge groups containing a new $U(1)$ group factor, whenever this symmetry is respected, the outlined procedure can be carried out and the mass of the physical neutral extra gauge boson must satisfy $M_{Z^{\prime}}> M_{Z}$.
-Finally we apply these results to hidden dark matter scenarios when the dark sector in general has a gauge structure with a $U(1)_{D}$ factor subgroup.
-We show that the lower bound $M_{Z^{\prime}}> M_{Z}$ holds and the natural dark matter scale $M_{d}=g_{d}v_{d}$ must satisfy the lower bound $M_{d}\gtrsim M_{W}/c_{w}$.
+In this work we focus on an extension of the standard model by spontaneously broken Abelian $U(1)_{d}$ dark matter gauge theory in a hidden dark matter scenario.
+In this case, the tree level relation relation $M^{2}_{\tilde{W}}=M^{2}_{\tilde Z} \cos^{2}\tilde\theta_{w}$ makes possible to rewrite the mixing angle induced by the kinetic mixing in the neutral massive gauge sector, $\theta_{\zeta}$, in terms of the tree-level values of $M_{Z}$, $\theta_{w}$ and the mass of the physical new dark gauge boson $M_{Z{^\prime}}$.
+Then we go through the loop level analysis since the present-day precision in the extraction of the values of $M_{Z}$ and $\theta_{w}$ requires to incorporate radiative corrections.
+We argue that for the considered extension of the standard model, radiative corrections are dominated by standard model particles and obtain the corresponding expression for the mixing angle in terms of the values of $M_{Z}$, $\theta_{w}(M_{Z})$ and $M_{Z^{\prime}}$ in the $\overline{MS}$ at the scale $\mu=M_{Z}$.
+We use this relation and the value of $\rho^{0}\equiv M^{2}_{W}/\hat{c}^{2}_{Z} M^{2}_{Z}\hat\rho$ extracted from the global fit to electroweak precision data, where $\hat{c}_{Z}=cos\theta_{w}(M_{Z})$ and $\hat{\rho}$ denote the radiative corrections due to standard model particles, to obtain the lower bound $M_{Z^{\prime}}> M_{Z}$.
+We recall that the tree-level relation $M^{2}_{\tilde{W}}=M^{2}_{\tilde Z} \cos^{2}\tilde\theta_{w}$ is due to the custodial symmetry of the standard model Higgs potential and show that in gauge theories for physics beyond the standard model with gauge groups containing a new $U(1)$ factor group, whenever this symmetry is respected, the outlined procedure can be carried out and the mass of the physical neutral extra gauge boson still satisfies the lower bound $M_{Z^{\prime}}> M_{Z}$.
+On the light of our calculations, the possibility of a light dark $Z^{\prime}$ requires to consider extensions of the standard model with non-Abelian dark gauge symmetry groups containing no $U(1)$ factor groups.